- Change Management

 As the youngest chief economist and director of research to serve at the International Monetary Fund, Dr. Raghuram Rajan drew the attention of the world’s greatest bankers and financiers in 2005, when he delivered a prophetic warning to the Federal Reserve, in which he predicted the financial crisis that eventually struck in 2008.
 He was later the subject of prominent interviews in the Oscar-winning documentary on the crash, Inside Job (2010).

 A distinguished economist with an intrinsic respect for the many risks that face the global market, Dr. Rajan explains how adopting sound and responsible policies will prevent the next great financial crisis.
 In his Financial Times “Business Book of the Year,” Fault Lines: How Hidden Fractures Still Threaten the World Economy (2010), Dr. Rajan offered a prescient diagnosis of the economic and political consequences of growing inequality in industrial countries.
+Other books he has written include The Third Pillar: How the State and Markets are leaving Communities Behind (2019) and I do What I do: On Reform, Rhetoric, and Resolve (2017).
 He knows that the future need not be dark—opportunities and rewards await those with the patience and discipline to work for a better world.

 The Monetary Dilemma

 The Global Economic Outlook – the Opportunities and Challenges